6 Best Places for Fly Fishing In North Carolina

 watauga river

-Where To Fish On The Watauga River
+Where to Fish on the Watauga River

-Recommended Flies On The Watauga
+Recommended Flies for the Watauga

 • Sculpin and minnow streamers